dagrejs/graphlib/README.md

 // Add a directed edge with the ID "AB" from "A" to "B", but assign no value g.addEdge("AB", "A", "B");

-// Add a directed edge with no ID (Graph will assign one) from "B" to "C" g.addEdge(null, "B", "C");
+// Add a directed edge with no ID (Diraph will assign one) from "B" to "C" g.addEdge(null, "B", "C");

 // Add a directed edge from "C" to "D" with an Object value g.addEdge("CD", "C", "D", { k: 456 });

-// Since Graph is a multi-graph, we can have multiple edges incident on the
+// Since Digraph is a multi-graph, we can have multiple edges incident on the
 // same source and target nodes. g.addEdge("AB2", "A", "B");